harsha-vuyyuru/mod_perimeterx/README.md

 **values** : On|Off

-##### Example Use-cases
+##### Examples

-If you are using `mod_setenvif`, or something similiar, you can configure set of rules for flagging a request with `PX_SKIP_MODULE`.
+By using `mod_setenvif` you can configure a set of rules to set the `PX_SKIP_MODULE` variable on a request.

-Consider the following examples:

-* You can consider skipping module for resources of your choice.
-This configuration will skip module on either `gif` or `jpg`:
+* Disable the PerimeterX module on either `gif` or `jpg` file extensions:

 ```
 SetEnvIf Request_URI "\.gif$" PX_SKIP_MODULE true
 SetEnvIf Request_URI "\.jpg$" PX_SKIP_MODULE true
 ```

-* This will skip module according to the referer:
+* Disable the PerimeterX module according to the referer:

 ```
 SetEnvIf Referer www\.mydomain\.example\.com PX_SKIP_MODULE true
 ```

-* This will skip all `HEAD` requests:
+* Disable the PerimeterX module on all `HEAD` requests:

 ```
 SetEnvIf Request_Method HEAD PX_SKIP_MODULE true
 ```

-* If you are using an internal test client of some sort you can skip px module by it's user agnet:
+* Disable the PerimeterX module based on the user-agent string:

 ```
 SetEnvIf User-Agent good-bot PX_SKIP_MODULE true
 ```

-> **Read more on `mod_setenvif` [here](https://httpd.apache.org/docs/current/mod/mod_setenvif.html).**
+Read more on `mod_setenvif` [here](https://httpd.apache.org/docs/current/mod/mod_setenvif.html).

+**`mod_env` is not supported with this feature.
+Though the syntax is similiar to mod_setenvif, the module is different.
+Mod_env will only run after the PerimeterX module in the Apache fixups phase.
+You should NOT use the `SetEnv` directive to set the `PX_SKIP_MODULE` variable.**

 ### <a name="sensitiveroutes"></a> `SensitiveRoutes`